Formula To Calculate Salary Of Employees In Broadband

 There is no specific formula that will give you a Broadband Salary Structure.

-Designing salary structures, whether "broadbands" or "ordinary bands", need a lot of considerations and skills on the part of the HR professional.
-It cannot be discussed and learned in one or few exchange of posts in this site.
+Designing salary structures, whether "broadbands" or "ordinary bands," needs a lot of considerations and skills on the part of the HR professional.
+It cannot be discussed and learned in one or a few exchanges of posts on this site.

 Indeed, it's always best to consult a professional on this matter.
-I just designed the salary structure for the client of my business partner in the UAE, and would be designing another one this month in KSA.
+I just designed the salary structure for the client of my business partner in the UAE and will be designing another one this month in KSA.

 We can help you too.
-Just call us (anytime) ---- if you have budget!
+Just call us (anytime) ---- if you have the budget!

 Ed Llarena, Jr.